2024 Sibi bombing

-The 2024 Sibi bombing was a bombing done by IS—PP in Sibi against Pakistan Tehreek-e-Insaf during one of their political rallies for the 2024 Pakistani general election.
+The 2024 Sibi bombing was a bombing done by Islamic State – Pakistan Province in Sibi against Pakistan Tehreek-e-Insaf during one of their political rallies for the 2024 Pakistani general election.

 Background

 There were several heavy clashes between terrorists and security forces in Balochistan before the bombing.

 Attack

-On January 30, a bomb went off during a political rally by Pakistan Tehreek-e-Insaf in the city of Sibi, the blast killed 4 people and injured 5.
+On 30 January a bomb went off during a political rally by Pakistan Tehreek-e-Insaf in the city of Sibi, the blast killed 4 people and injured 5.

 Aftermath

 The Pakistan Tehreek-e-Insaf party condemned the bombing and stated the attention the bombing got should be used to suppress terrorists instead of the Pakistan Tehreek-e-Insaf party itself, PTI also called for a full investigation of the attack.

 The United States Bureau of South and Central Asian Affairs made a post on X condemning the attack.
 They also stated that the Pakistani people have the 'right to choose their own leader', also condemning the attempt to undermine the election.